zaha-eco/docs/docs/guides/30-creating-entities.md

 3. Click **Settings**
 4. Click **Delete entity** at the bottom of the page
 5. Follow the instructions to confirm you want to delete the entity
-   :::tip danger
+   :::danger
-   Deleting an entity will also delete all of its descendants and their contents, including child entities, installs, users, devices, and device data.
+   Deleting an entity will also delete **all** of its descendants and their contents, including child entities, installs, users, devices, and device data.
+This action cannot be undone.
    :::

 ## Moving an Entity